AllStarLink/ASL3-Manual/docs/config/extensions_conf.md

 You should see the following in your ASL3 default `extensions.conf`:

 ```
 static = yes       					; These two lines prevent the command-line interface
 writeprotect = yes 					; from overwriting the config file.
 Leave them here.
 ```

 These two directives mean that extensions cannot be altered or deleted via the Asterisk Management Interface (AMI) or the Command Line Interface (CLI).
 The only way to change them is by editing the relevant stanzas in `extensions.conf`.

 ## `[globals]` Stanza
-The `[globals]` stanza sets global variables that can be used by multiple extensions within the file to dynamically set values or parameters in dial plan logic.
+The `[globals]` stanza sets global variables that can be used by multiple extensions within the file to dynamically set values or parameters in dialplan logic.

 You should see the following in your ASL3 default `extensions.conf`:

 ```
 [globals]
 HOMENPA = 999 						; change this to your Area Code
 NODE = 1999   						; change this to your node number
 ```

 ## `[default]` Stanza
-The `[default]` stanza is a special Asterisk dial plan extension.
+The `[default]` stanza is a special Asterisk dialplan extension.
 It acts as a fallback or catch-all when a specific stanza is not defined or is not reachable.
-It's the stanza Asterisk uses when a more specific stanza is not available or if a dial plan error occurs.
+It's the stanza Asterisk uses when a more specific stanza is not available or if a dialplan error occurs.

 You should see the following in your ASL3 default `extensions.conf`: